javascript-tutorial/cs.javascript.info/9-regular-expressions/15-regexp-catastrophic-backtracking/article.md

     ```

 4. There's no match, so the engine will continue backtracking, decreasing the number of repetitions.
-Backtracking generally works like this: the last greedy quantifier decreases the number of repetitions until it reaches the minimum.
+Backtracking generally works like this: the last greedy quantifier decreases the number of repetitions until it can.
 Then the previous greedy quantifier decreases, and so on.

     All possible combinations are attempted.
 Here are their examples.